 The rule would allow three years for electric power plants to meet the standards, with the possibility of an additional year upon a demonstration that additional time is needed in order to complete construction.

 The MATS rule was upheld by the D.C.
 Circuit Court of Appeals on April 15, 2014.

 Potential Impact of Regulation

 EPA has estimated that approximately 4.7 GW of existing coal capacity would be retired as a consequence of the proposed rule.
-However, a number of independent and industry estimates place the likely retirements in the range of approximately 25 GW to 50 GW of capacity.
+However, a number of independent and industry estimates place the likely retirements in the range of approximately 25 GW to 60 GW of capacity.
 The U.S. currently has approximately 330 GW of coal capacity.
 As of April, 2014, approximately 47 GW of coal capacity have announced retirement plans by 2016.
 While not all of this capacity is retiring on account of the utility MATS rule, the rule has been a substantial contributor to these announcements.

-While some existing coal-fired plants will meet the proposed NESHAPS, EPA estimates that 44 percent of coal-fired plants lack advanced pollution control equipment.
+While some existing coal-fired plants will meet the proposed MATS without substantial additional investment, EPA estimates that 44 percent of coal-fired plants lack advanced pollution control equipment.
 EPA has estimated annual cost of the final rule would be $9.6 billion by 2015.
 The aggressive time frame for compliance with the standards will be extremely problematic given the number of units that will require retrofits.
 In addition, the timing of this rule is troublesome given the myriad of other rules facing the power sector (e.g., transport rule, ozone standard revisions, potential revisions to PM standards, CWIS) and the investment these rules will require.